Welcome to Bridge Street Surgery.

 You can now request repeat medication and make appointments via the internet 24/7.
 Please register at reception.
 It is so much better than phoning.
 You can also view some parts of your medical records like blood test results.
 Do you still book holidays or train tickets on the phone?

 If you are moving into our area and wish to register click on the link below to open the form.
 When you have printed the form and completed all of the details please bring the form to the surgery or email it to us at email@example.com.

 We also welcome patients who wish to transfer from other practices if you live within our practice boundary.
 Please click on the image below to check that you live within our practice boundary.

-You will be required to have a 'New Patient Check' with the Health Care Assistant on registering.
-Please allow 10 working days for your registration to be accepted and processed.
+We are experiencing a high volume of new patient registrations.
+Please allow 4 weeks for your registration to be accepted and processed.
 You will then be able to book an appointment with the Doctor.
 Please ask Reception for an online registration form to book appointments and order prescriptions.

 We have access for wheelchairs, toilet facilities and car parking spaces for patients.
 At the Brigg surgery disabled patients are welcome to park in our rear car park and use the back door, which is operated by a buzzer system at the right hand side of the door.